WAYWIDN/DA-IICT-Placement-Manager/README.md

 During our second semester in the Data Structures course, our assignment was to develop a Placement Management System as our Capstone Challenge.
 This project applies concepts learned in programming languages, data structures, and algorithmic problem-solving to real-world scenarios.
 It serves as a practical application of our skills, aiming to enhance proficiency in these areas.

-Throughout the development process, we applied our knowledge of data structures such as arrays, linked lists, and trees to efficiently manage placement data.
+Throughout the development process, we applied our knowledge of data structures such as linked lists, hashmap and sets to efficiently manage placement data.
 Algorithmic problem-solving techniques were utilized to implement features like search and retrieval functionalities, ensuring seamless navigation and access to information.

 ## Project Details